turbot/steampipe-plugin-snowflake/docs/index.md

 }
 ```

-Note because access token have a short life; typically 1 hour, by passing refresh token new access token will be generated.
+Note: because access token have a short life; typically 1 hour, refresh token will be used to generate new access token.

 ### Configuration